florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 A more sophisticated protocol could adapt the iteration length depending on how stable the current update estimate is.
 We noticed that the later iterations of the optimization process require much fewer reports to compute a good estimate.
-The plot below compares the update we actually used to updates we would get by randomly samply 2,000 of these update reports.
+The plot below compares the update we actually used to updates we would get by randomly sampling 2,000 of these update reports.
 The \\(L_1\\)-distance is used to perform this comparison.
 Because of the randomness, the mean and standard deviation after 50 such simulations per iteration are reported.